natowi/meshroom_publications/readme.md

 List of 200+ academic and non-academic publications, tutorials and references for AliceVision Meshroom.
 Check out the csv file for a structured list.
+(BibTeX/[JabRef](https://www.jabref.org/) coming soon...

 # Text publications (book, paper, academic,...)